prebid/prebid.github.io/dev-docs/publisher-api-reference/setConfig.md

 #### Site Configuration

-{: .alert.alert-info :}
-This setting is obsolete as of Prebid.js 4.30.
-Please set site fields in `ortb2.site` as [First Party Data](#setConfig-fpd).

 Adapters, including Prebid Server adapters, can support taking site parameters like language.
-The structure here is OpenRTB; the site object will be available to client- and server-side adapters.
+Just set the `ortb2.site` object as First Party Data to make it available to client- and server-side adapters.

 {% highlight js %}
 pbjs.setConfig({
+  ortb2: {
     site: {
        content: {
            language: "en"
        }
     }
+  }
 });
 {% endhighlight %}

+{: .alert.alert-warning :}
+In PBJS 4.29 and earlier, don't add the `ortb2` level here -- just `site` directly.
+Oh, and please upgrade.
+4.29 was a long time ago.

 <a name="setConfig-auctionOptions" />